The Problems With International Security Training Projects

 Things that people take for granted like power, internet and gyms maybe limited or no-existent.
 While I was working in West Africa mains electricity could be on for maybe a couple of hours a day, so laptops were always plugged in, phones charged at every opportunity.
 In most places internet is available to some extent, so you need to see how the locals get it and make sure you’re not getting scammed on rates.
 Food can be another issue for some trainers, don’t expect steak, potatoes and doughnuts.
 If trainers and operators are fussy eaters or germaphobic it raises a red flag for me.
 To be able to operate in an environment you need to be comfortable in that environment!

-Now a lot of training programs change because the facilities and equipment that was requested or expected are not available, so you have to work with what you have.
+Now a lot of international security training programs change because the facilities and equipment that was requested or expected are not available, so you have to work with what you have.
 In locations where there are issues with corruption you can expect problems with equipment being stolen or sold; on one job I ended up cutting a deal with a team leader of a tactical team on ammunition, as the allocation kept getting smaller without anything being shot.
 I understood their situation and my main concern was improving operational effectiveness of the team and for this I needed the co-operation of the team leader and the team members.